jubbp/ec6net-web/docs/training/foundation/modules/operating_procedures/index.md

 ---

+## Maximum Power Output

+The maximum power output from your station is limited by your license.
+The maximum power output from a Faoudation operator is **10 Watts** in all modes.

+---

 ## Encoded Messages Prohibited

 **Encoded messages in Amateur Radio is not pertmitted.** This includes digital messages and also speaking in codes in voice modes.
 You must not try to obscure the meaning of the message you are sending.